Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Docs/Zynq-PetaLinux.md

 petalinux-config --get-hw-description=../trenz_te0715_04_30_1c_base_202020_2/hw/
 ```

-There is no need to change anything, just press the ESC key and save the configuration before exit.
+There is no need to change anything, just press <kbd>ESC</kbd> and save the configuration before exit.

 > ⚠️ If you run into an error during this step you can learn more by typing `less build/config.log`.